Welcome message…

 Notes

 Cynthia Cannell is a literary agent with the Cynthia Cannell Literary Agency.
-Before founding her literary agency in 1988, Cynthia was for twelve years the vice president of Janklow & Nesbit Associates.
+Before founding her literary agency in 1998, Cynthia Cannell was for twelve years the vice president of Janklow & Nesbit Associates.
 Prior to that she worked with Maria Campbell Associates as a book scout for foreign language publishers.
-She received her editorial training at Simon & Schuster and as an associate editor at Joni Evans’ imprint, The Linden Press.
-Ms. Cannell is a member of the Association of Authors’ Representatives and the Women’s Media Group.
+She received her editorial and subsidiary rights training at Simon & Schuster and as an associate editor at Joni EvansÕ imprint, The Linden Press.
+Ms. Cannell is a member of the Authors Guild and the WomenÕs Media Group, and a former board member of the Association of American Literary Agents.
+At the AALA, she is a member of the Ethics Committee and she and another Board member initiated a paid diversity internship program in partnership with CCNY.

 Notes